nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Shortcut Key: `Ctrl + Shift + T`

 All uncompleted todo tasks, upcoming events and deadlines will be displayed.
-> Note that overdue tasks will be displayed in red.
+> Note that overdue tasks will be displayed in red.<br>
+> Also note that after each command, the current type of tasks being displayed will be shown on the bottom left corner of the task manager on the status bar.

 Example: